 Let’s face it, times are tough.
 The unemployment rate is high and the cost of gas and food prices are on the rise.
 Out of necessity, many people have started to look for ways to supplement their income.
-Some have succeeded with side business ideas while they continue to work a full-time job.
+Some have succeeded with side business ideas, like driving for DoorDash or investing in real estate, while they continue to work a full-time job.
 But that’s a big step, and many don’t realize how much time, effort, and money it takes.

 If you’re looking for ways to increase your monthly income, and have considered starting a business, take a look at this comprehensive guide to determine whether or not this move is right for you.

 Reasons to Start a Side Business

 You’ve already considered the obvious reason to start a side business – to bring home more money.
 After all, a side business done right can be a great source of extra income, and it’s possible to run one while still working a full-time job.
 But here are a few other reasons to start a business on the side while maintaining your full-time gig.

 1. To Test a Product or Business Idea

 It’s a big risk to leave a stable job and venture out into territory unknown, which is exactly why many people decide to test the demand for their new business while still enjoying the benefits of a full-time salary.
 This works particularly well if the idea is new or you aren’t sure whether or not the product will go over well in your area.
 By not committing full-time to the business, you can maintain a safety net in case it doesn’t go as well as you hope.